peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 `link.py`.
  1. `PUB_OK` Success.
  2. `BROKER_OUT` Broker is down.
 Messages have not been lost but gateway queue is half full.
-The application should not send more until `ping` has succeeded.
+The application should delay sending more until a `ping` has succeeded.
  3. `ESP_FAIL` ESPNow communications are down.
 Message was not sent.
  4. `PUB_FAIL` Gateway queue is full, message was lost (publish only).